 coli-ana enables to analyze the DDC number and determine every single DDC class that was used to build the number.
 The result can also be queried via an API in JSKOS data format and in various other formats.

-Forthcoming presentation on coli-ana at SWIB Conference 2021: Automatic Analysis of the Dewey Decimal Classification: A Service of the Verbundzentrale des GBV
+The presentation Automatic Analysis of the Dewey Decimal Classification: A Service of the Verbundzentrale des GBV at SWIB 2021 conference gives an overview about the project.
+See video recording and slides.

 A brief introduction to coli-ana was given at: in this Code4Lib 2021 lightening talk.